Syntomic complex and $p$-adic nearby cycles: Introduction

-\item In personal communications with Takeshi Tsuji, I learnt that in some unpublished work he obtained similar results over $\overline{F}$ and large enough $p$.
-However, our respective approach are completely different and this paper includes more general local results as well as the arithmetic case. \end{enumromanup} \end{rem}
+\begin{rem} In personal communications with Takeshi Tsuji, I learnt that in some unpublished work he obtained similar results over $\overline{F}$ and large enough $p$.
+However, our respective approaches are different and this article includes more general local results and the arithmetic case as well. \end{rem}

-\begin{rem} In their work \cite[\S 10]{bhatt-morrow-scholze-topological} Bhatt, Morrow and Scholze have refined the definition of syntomic complex (using prismatic cohomology) and showed that it computes $\padic$ nearby cycles for trivial coefficients.
-By the work of Morrow and Tsuji on coefficients in integral $\padic$ Hodge theory and prismatic cohomology \cite{morrow-tsuji-coeff}, we should be able to refine our results and obtain an integral result for coefficients (in the geometric case).
-Furthermore, by recent introduction of completed/analytic prismatic $F\textrm{-crystals}$ on the absolute prismatic site \cite{du-liu-moon-shimizu-completed, guo-reinecke-analytic}, we should be able to further refine these results, thus including the arithmetic case.
+\begin{rem} Note that from \cite[\S 10]{bhatt-morrow-scholze-topological}, we have a prismatic syntomic complex and it is known to compute $\padic$ nearby cycles in the case of constant coefficients.
+Using the results of \cite{morrow-tsuji-coeff} on coefficients in integral $\padic$ Hodge theory and prismatic cohomology, it should be possible to obtain an integral version of our results (in the geometric case, i.e.\ over $\overline{F}$).
+Moreover, using the theory of analytic prismatic $F\textrm{-crystals}$ on the absolute prismatic site from \cite{du-liu-moon-shimizu-completed, guo-reinecke-analytic}, we should be able to generalise those results to the arithmetic case as well.
 We will report on these ideas in future. \end{rem}

-\subsubsection{Outline of the paper}
+\subsection{Outline of the paper}